• Skip to primary navigation

 • Bring a large skillet or frying pan to medium high heat and crisp the bacon pieces (about 8 minutes).
 Do not drain off the bacon grease.
 Remove the cooked bacon and set aside in a dutch oven or casserole dish (one with a fitted lid).

-• Once the bacon has been browned and removed from the skillet or frying pan, begin searing the marinated pieces of chuck steak in batches until all of the pieces of meat have been browned on all sides (about 3-4 minutes) and placed in the dutch oven or casserole dish. *Hopefully you still have had enough bacon grease to use for searing the meat chunks, and enough remaining for frying the chopped onion as well.
+• Once the bacon has been browned and removed from the skillet or frying pan, begin searing the marinated pieces of chuck steak in batches until all of the pieces of meat have been browned on all sides (about 3-4 minutes) and placed in the dutch oven or casserole dish. *Hopefully, you still have enough bacon grease to use for searing the meat chunks and enough remaining for frying the chopped onion as well.
 If not, you may need to add some olive oil as necessary to continue.

-• Add the all-purpose flour into the frying pan to soak up any remaining grease, stir, then add thee tomato paste.
-Begin mixing and add the reserved red wine into the frying pan to create sauce for the beef bourguignon.
+• Add the all-purpose flour into the frying pan to soak up any remaining grease, stir, then add the tomato paste.
+Begin mixing and add the reserved red wine into the frying pan to create a sauce for the beef bourguignon.
 Whisk to combine, then add the beef broth and bring to a boil.

 • Remove from the oven after 2 hours total cooking time in the oven and serve immediately over pasta, mashed potatoes, or toasted bread.